 The Bread and Flour Regulations lay down labelling and compositional standards for the products they apply to.

-The Honey Regulations determine when a product can be labelled as 'honey' and lay down additional labelling requirements for honey products.
+The Honey Regulations determine when you can label a product as 'honey'.
+They lay down additional labelling requirements for honey products.

 Fruit juices and nectars

 The Fruit Juices and Fruit Nectars Regulations include requirements for labelling covering matters like the use of the terms 'fruit juice' and 'fruit juice from concentrate'.

 The Jam and Similar Products Regulations require residual sulphur dioxide to be declared in the list of ingredients if it is present at levels greater than 10 milligrams per kilogram.

 There are special labelling requirements for meat and meat products under the Products Containing Meat etc. Regulations.
 The requirements include meat ingredient declarations and information about added ingredients.